Foraging: Group foraging and the ideal free distribution

-The theory scientists use to understand group foraging is called the Ideal free distribution.
+The theoretical model scientists use to understand group foraging is called ideal free distribution.
 This is the null model for thinking about what would draw animals into groups to forage and how they would behave in the process.
 This model predicts that animals will make an instantaneous decision about where to forage based on the quality (prey availability) of the patches available at that time and will choose the most profitable patch, the one that maximizes their energy intake.
 This quality depends on the starting quality of the patch and the number of predators already there consuming the prey.